 Graduate Interest Rates

 For both fixed and variable rate loans, graduate student loans are offered in either 5, 10, or 15 years.
 The current rates are:

 Variable: 3.72% to 9.63%

-MBA Loan rates vary depending on the loan term and credit history of the borrower and cosigner if needed.
+MBA interest rates vary depending on the loan and credit of the borrower and cosigner if needed.
 Currently, MBA rates are:

 - 10-year fixed: 5.16 to 6.36%

 - 15-year variable: 5.47% to 7.02%

 CommonBond’s student loan refinance rates vary with the type of loan you choose, and whether you select fixed, variable, or hybrid.